yamasato/DISKS/README.md

 	  The number of a ring at the cut edge is set to 20.
 	  The number of particles for each ring is set to 40.

+#Recent Updates
+Ver.1.1
+	* Density profile with variable parameters is supported.
+	* The options to choose parameters of a density profile is unified from -P and -S to -P.
+	* We get rid of the error that there is an maximum value of the memory of the number of rings.
+	* Small bugs are fixed.

 ##Authors
 Satoko Yamamoto, Natsuki Hosono, Yoko Funato, Junichiro Makino